To schedule an appointment or ask a question, call 1-855-937-7678 or contact us online.

-Turf toe, also known as a metatarsophalangeal joint sprain, happens when you hyperextend the ligament underneath your big toe.
+Turf toe, also called a metatarsophalangeal joint sprain, occurs when the ligament underneath your big toe hyperextends.
 This causes a sprain in the main joint of your big toe.

-The injury is called "turf toe" because it appears more often in athletes playing on artificial turf.
-Turf toe happens most often in football players, but it happens in other sports and activities as well.
+Doctors call this injury “turf toe” because it appears more often in athletes playing on artificial turf.
+It happens most often in football players, but it can happen in other sports and activities as well.

 You can take a few steps to prevent turf toe:

 You may notice that the pain in the metatarsophalangeal joint lessens when you wear hard-soled shoes.

 To diagnose turf toe, your doctor will do an exam to find out the extent of the injury.
 He or she will look for symptoms and test your range of motion.

 Your injury could be a slight stretching, hyperextension, or tear of the tendon.

 You may need an x-ray or MRI if your injury looks to be more severe.
 This will allow your doctor to rule out a fracture, or other more serious injury.